dhclark/Clean-Data-Assignment/CodeBook.md

 ## Description of processing steps
 Downloads data from website into new directory

 Reads the files above into R

 Appropriately labels the data set with descriptive variable names.

 Merges the training and the test sets to create one data set.

-Uses descriptive activity names to name the activities in the data set Extracts only the measurements on the mean and standard deviation for each measurement.
+Uses descriptive activity names to name the activities in the data set

+Extracts only the measurements on the mean and standard deviation for each measurement.

 Creates a tidy data set with the average of each variable for each activity and each subject.

+Final data set contains 180 observations, 6 activities for each of the 30 subjects